AaTekle/Spam_NLP/readme.md

-# Spam Filter using ML NLP
+# Spam Filter using NLP

 Welcome to my Spam Filter project, a ML (machine learning) based Natural Language Processing (NLP) project.
 In this project, I have developed a spam filter that uses machine learning techniques to distinguish between spam and legitimate messages.
 This readme will provide an in-depth overview of my project, highlighting the key aspects and techniques of the project.